arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/promise/README.md

 When made, a `Promise` is empty.
-Until it is fulfilled, which can only happen once.
+That is, until it is fulfilled, which can only happen once.
 A `Promise` guarantees (promises) `A` at some point in the future within the context of `F`.

 ## Constructing a Promise

 A promise can easily be made by calling `uncancelable`.
-Since the allocation of mutable state is not referentially transparent this side-effect is contained within `F`.
+Since the allocation of mutable state is not referentially transparent, this side-effect is contained within `F`.

 ```kotlin:ank:playground
 import arrow.fx.*